overcyber/skill_HomeAssistant/instructions/en.md

 Let's assume you have named your "rain water tank sensors" as sensor.Rain_Water_Tank_1 for this example and it has 4 sensors on it.
 Therefore you have made the attribute as per above as tankLevel4.

-1. go to ```ProjectAlice/skills/HomeAssistant/devices/img/TankLevel/FourLevels/```
+1. Go to ```ProjectAlice/skills/HomeAssistant/devices/img/svgFiles```
-2. Rename all the FourLevelTank1-XXX.png files to rainwatertank1-1-xxx.png
+2. Modify the FourLevelTankTemplate.svg file as you please
+3. When finished editing you will save it in ```ProjectAlice/skills/HomeAssistant/devices/img/TankLevel/FourLevels/``` as a .png file following the below steps
+4. For this example save the file as rainwatertank-1-xxx.png
-3. Example : FourlevelTank1-Full.png becomes rainwatertank1-1-Full.png
+5. Example : rainwatertank-1-Full.png
-   (the -1- part denotes the tank number, if you had a second rainwater tank it would be rainwatertank2-2-Full.png) Note the lowercase name with no spaces
+    (the -1- part denotes the tank number, if you had a second rainwater tank it would be rainwatertank-2-Full.png) Note the lowercase name with no spaces.
+For a four level sensor you will also be doing the same for
+   - a Empty.png image
+   - a 25.png image (denoting 25% full)
+   - a 50.png image (denoting 50% full)
+   - a 75.png image (denoting 75% full)

 The syntax is... devices displayname (in lowercase with no spaces) - tanknumber - theLevel.png By following the above steps... once you "configure home assistant skill" Alice should